All Episodes

 Schumer admitted to reporters that Democrats flubbed the recent elections, and he said they'll work with Trump, but they're going to do battle, especially over Supreme Court nominations.

-You know what you know what McConnell needs to do?
+You know what McConnell needs to do?

 He needs to get rid of the filibuster, just like the way Harry Reid did.